dwiegreffe/mdsrv-web/tutorial.md

 <p>

-You can share your your in two ways:
+You can share your your in two ways:<br>

-- Through our server:
+- Through our server:<br>
-    1. Import the structures and trajectories you want to share (see Tutorials <a href="#t-import">How can I import a structure or trajectory?</a>, and <a href="#t-assign-traj">How can I assign a trajectory to a structure?</a>).
+    1. Import the structures and trajectories you want to share (see Tutorials <a href="#t-import">How can I import a structure or trajectory?</a>, and <a href="#t-assign-traj">How can I assign a trajectory to a structure?</a>).<br>
-    2. Prepare your session as desired.
+    2. Prepare your session as desired. <br>
-    3. Open the Remote Session menu in the Extensions panel at the bottom.
+    3. Open the Remote Session menu in the Extensions panel at the bottom.<br>
-    4. Name your session
+    4. Name your session<br>
-        - Optional: Enter a description by opening the Options area.
+        - Optional: Enter a description by opening the Options area.<br>
-        - Optional: Change the server address.
+        - Optional: Change the server address.<br>
-    5. Click the Upload button.
+    5. Click the Upload button.<br>
-    6. To share your session with others, right-click your session to open it in a new tab with its URL.
+    6. To share your session with others, right-click your session to open it in a new tab with its URL.<br>
     7. Share this URL.

 <center>